Significant Dates In The History of The American Legion

 May 29, 1946 a $50,000 grant from The American Legion and the American Legion Auxiliary is presented to a small struggling organization - the American Heart Association - to inaugurate a nationwide program for the study, prevention and treatment of rheumatic heart disease.

-May 4, 1950 The American Legion votes to contribute funds to the field of mental health with the provision that three major mental health organizations then in existance be amalgamated into one.
+May 4, 1950 The American Legion votes to contribute funds to the field of mental health with the provision that three major mental health organizations then in existence be amalgamated into one.
 They accepted this provision and the National Association of Mental Health was born.

 July 9, 1954 The American Legion Child Welfare Foundation is formed.